 Disney Cruise Line’s general cabin categories are: Inside, Oceanview, Verandah, and Concierge.
 The most notable difference is the inclusion of a window or balcony.
 At Concierge level, the fares might be higher, but rooms come with more perks.
 Such perks include premium bedding, free Wi-Fi, reservations at specialty restaurants, and a dedicated lounge.

-What costs extra onboard a Disney cruise?
+What costs extra on a Disney cruise?

 From tours ashore to cocktails in the onboard nightclub, Disney is a master of temptation, and its cruises are no different.
 Here is a quick breakdown of what might cost you extra on a Disney cruise.